caiovpsilveira/Game/README.md

 Vulkan SDK is required for both Vulkan and [VulkanMemoryAllocator](https://gpuopen.com/vulkan-memory-allocator/), which is shipped with the Vulkan SDK since 1.3.216.0.

 ## Building
 This project is configured with CMake.
 In-source builds are disabled.
+All relative paths consider that the binary is in a `/build` directory, relative to the project root.

 ```
 mkdir build